pools and eddies to remind you who you are. --- Lynn Culbreath Noel

 That question is usually unheard of in my adult classes.
 Just the thought of rolling upside in their kayak would strike terror into them.
 But, this query came from smiling freckled-face ten-year-old girl with boundless energy and little fear.

-"Sure if you want to."
-I replied.
+"Sure if you want to," I replied.

-The girl and kayak in one motion capsize with plop, gurgle and splash.
-An instant later, in text-book maneuver she lowers her head to the bow, pushes her legs and feet clear of the kayak and then drops them to the bottom and brings her still smiling face up alongside her kayak.
+The girl and kayak in one motion capsize with a plop, gurgle and splash.
+An instant later, in text-book maneuver, she lowers her head to the bow, pushes her legs and feet clear of the kayak and then drops them to the bottom and brings her still smiling face up alongside her kayak.

 "Kids love kayaking and most take to it almost instantly," said Current Adventures' Dan Crandall, "We get them smiling at the beginning of class and have them laughing by the end."